 It will surprise many to hear that driving a car more frequently will extend its lifespan.
 Turning the tires over circulates the tires’ oil, preventing cracking and drying.
 However, this is different from a lot of driving.
 For example, a long road trip where you put an excessive number of miles on your car at once will wear your tires down more than usual.
 These are one of the times you need to keep a more careful watch on them, especially their air pressure.

-While it seems obvious that tires are going to wear down over time, this is not just about the amount of time they are on the road.
-Even a spare or unattached tire will degrade with time.
-Some experts will say that drivers should replace their tires after six years.
-But it is recommended that you do not keep your tires ten years after their manufacture date.
 You can find out how old your tire is using the last four numbers on your tire’s DOT (Department of Transportation) code.
 Your DOT number is part of the inner ring of numbers on your tire’s sidewall.
 The four-digit code at the end stands for which week out of the year and which year it was manufactured.
-So, a number of 1820 means the tire was made in the 18th
+So, a number of 1820 means the tire was made in the 18th week of 2020.

 It is recommended that you rotate your tires every 6,000 to 8,000 miles.
 By doing this, your tires receive even use and wear.
 If your spare is a full-sized tire, then you should include it in the rotation.
 Otherwise, you should spend as little time on your spare as possible.
 Most spares are built to be light to carry with you.